firewoodcutter/BSRNet/README.md

  ### Download
 The prediction maps can be download from [Google Driver](https://drive.google.com/drive/folders/1_SDpcEbSKGkSdRl88y6ks6OcU3j9Qucz?usp=drive_link).
+The prior mask can be download from [Google Driver](https://drive.google.com/drive/folders/1no_nVkUrw6ARWsYLiKC4ENuskRdEAKYk?usp=drive_link).

 ## Citation
 Please cite the following paper if you use this repository in your research: